haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

   ssh: path/your/id_rsa.pub
 ```

-and then ssh to your vm
+and then ssh to your VM

 ```bash
 $ ssh -i path/your/id_rsa root@172.17.0.3